EduardoZepeda/coffee-bytes-hugo/content/posts/software-architecture/que-es-grpc-y-para-que-sirven-los-protobuffers/index.en.md

 ```

 * Client-side streaming.
 The client sends multiple requests to the server
 The client sends multiple requests to the server and the server responds with a single response.
+Used in [MCP Model Context Protocol]({{< ref path="/posts/artificial-intelligence/como-crear-un-servidor-mcp-desde-cero/index.md" lang="en" >}})

 ``` mermaid
 graph TD;